Vacuum entanglement probes for ultra-cold atom systems: Appendix II: Experimental Setup

-Let us now focus on the inseparability.
-The first variance on the right-hand-side of \eqref{DGCZ} takes its vacuum value, since it depends only on common-mode operators, for which the BEC signal vanishes: $V(\hat{q}_+(\Omega,T'))=1/2$.
+The first variance on the right-hand-side of \eqref{DGCZ2} takes its vacuum value, since it depends only on common-mode operators, for which the BEC signal vanishes: $V(\hat{q}_+(\Omega,T'))=1/2$.
 For the second variance, one finds the expected leading behaviour $V_0(\hat{p}_-(\Omega,T'))=1/2$.
 Hence, the inseparability condition will be satisfied if

 indicating entanglement.
 The main operator of experimental interest is therefore

 where